 - I am educated, trained, and experienced with Child/Pediatrics, Adolescents, Adult, and Geriatric assessments and clinical psychotherapy.

-- I am currently only accepting new therapy patients who request individual sessions and are at least 18-years-old, Adult.
+- I am currently only accepting new therapy patients who request individual sessions and/or relational sessions and are at least 18-years-old, Adult.

 - I actively continue my ongoing education from 40-educational credits to 60- educational credits per year.

 - I am a highly respected doctor, clinician, clinical researcher, and authored 19 scientific publications in medical journals and presented at national and international medical conferences.